proplot-dev/proplot/docs/showcase2.rst

 1d plot wrappers
 ----------------

-Various statistical plotting methods have also been wrapped.
+Various statistical plotting methods have been wrapped.
 `~matplotlib.axes.Axes.plot` now accepts a ``cmap`` keyword – this lets you draw line collections that map individual segments of the line to individual colors.
 This can be useful for drawing “parametric” plots,